LordofNotCommitting/ShowMissionInfoOnDetail/README.md

 Changelog:

+v1.11:

+Control and Security missions are now multi-floored and includes bramfatura.
+So this mod now reflects this change accordingly.

 v1.1:

 There are mission types where group of mission objective enemy(not the entire mission) have higher tech level.
 This mod will now show those.